tamarin-prover/tamarin-prover/src/003_example.md

 If there were any syntax or wellformedness errors (for example if the same fact is used with different arities an error would be displayed) the would be displayed at this point.
-Howevever, there are none in the 'Tutorial'.
+Howevever, there are none in our example.
 See later *REFERENCE SECTION* for details on how to deal with such errors.

-*THIS PARAGRAPH SEEMS OUT OF PLACE.
-FLOW UNCLEAR.*
-This will start a web-server that loads all security protocol theories in the same directory as Tutorial.spthy.
+The above command will start a web-server that loads all security protocol theories in the same directory as Tutorial.spthy.
 Point your browser to

 <http://localhost:3001>